Our Impact: The Numbers

 Pack Weight Regulations

 Partner companies weigh the bags prior to going to the gate.
-This helps ensure both the appropriate number of porters and that they are carrying bags that follow the 20kg weight regulation.
+This helps ensure both the appropriate number of porters and that they are carrying bags that follow the max 20kg weight regulation.

 Meet the Porters